NathanielRand/goQuote/README.md

 A simple CLI printing the quote of the day via theysaidso.com API

 Coming Soon:
+- Return only the quote and author
+- Use flags to return other metadata
-- Keyword specific quote commands (ex: happy, motivational, inspiration)
+- Use flags for keyword quotes (ex: happy, motivational, inspiration)

 ## Installation